 Rich Dad's CASHFLOW Quadrant Review: The Four Income Paths to Financial Freedom

 An honest review of Kiyosaki's CASHFLOW Quadrant — scored with the PRIME Framework.
-We break down the E-S-B-I framework, the MLM controversy, and why moving to the right side matters for investors.
+We break down the E-S-B-I framework, the wealth-as-time formula, and why this book belongs in every beginner investor's foundation.

 Reviewed by Martin Maxwell8 min read